Fear, excitement, and aspiration: understanding the human motivations behind payments

 Once you accept the importance of fighting payment declines and the role of data in that strategy, the next question is how.
 This is all highly complex stuff, and going it alone can end up sucking more budget than if you had just sat back and accepted the costs of failed payments.
 Equally important is understanding the trade-offs at play; improved authentication measures may create more friction in the payment experience, for example.

-For many businesses, the answer is to work with a recognized Payment Service Provider (PSP) that is large enough to address payment success within your broader payments ecosystem.
+For many businesses, the answer is to select the right Payment Service Provider (PSP) that is large enough to address payment success within your broader payments ecosystem.